m5stack/m5-docs/docs/en/core/m5stickc_plus.md

 ## Description

-**M5StickC Plus** is powered by ESP32-PICO-D4 with Bluetooth 4.0 and WiFi.It's an upgrade big screen product of [M5StickC](#/en/core/m5stickc.md).The compact body is integrated with rich hardware resources, such as infrared, RTC, microphone, led, IMU, buttons, PMU,etc. Compared with StickC, a buzzer is added and the big screen is upgraded to a 1.14-inch, 135 * 240 resolution LCD Screen.Compared with the previous display area, the display area is increased by 18.7%, and the battery capacity is 120mAh.It also supports HAT and Unit series products.
+**M5StickC Plus** is powered by ESP32-PICO-D4 with Bluetooth 4.0 and WiFi.It's an upgrade big screen product of [M5StickC](#/en/core/m5stickc.md).The compact body is integrated with rich hardware resources, such as infrared, RTC, microphone, led, IMU, buttons, PMU,etc. Compared with StickC, a buzzer is added and the big screen is upgraded to a 1.14-inch, 135 * 240 resolution LCD Screen.Compared with the previous display area, the display area is increased by 18.7%, and the battery capacity is 120mAh.It also supports HAT and Unit family products.

 **Power switch operation：**